Clairelin298/2022_DS_bike_rental/README.md

 *	user_info.cpp: implement class of user related data structure.
 *	heap.cpp: implement class of “heap of bike” data structure.
 *	station_bike.cpp: implement class of “array of heap of bike” data structure.

+Header files:
+* nthu_bike.h: declare all the classes and functions in the header file: